AmirulAzizi2225/week4.AI4EO/README.md

 ## Echo Classification: Leads vs. Sea Ice and standard deviation of both classes

 ## Overview
-This project aims to classify radar echoes into two categories: Leads and Sea Ice, using unsupervised learning methods.
+This Github project aims to classify echoes into two distinct categories: Leads and Sea Ice, using unsupervised learning methods.
 The classification is performed on Sentinel-2 optical data and Sentinel-3 altimetry data, and the results are compared against the ESA official classification using a confusion matrix.

-## Objectives
-- Classify echoes into Leads and Sea Ice using clustering techniques.
-- Compute average echo shapes and standard deviations for each class.
-- Validate classification accuracy by comparing with ESA’s official classification using a confusion matrix.

-Dataset
+## Dataset
 - Satellite Data: Sentinel-2 optical data & Sentinel-3 altimetry data.
 - Preprocessing: Data is preprocessed to extract relevant features for clustering and classification.